Hormones and Weight Loss: Understanding How They Affect Each Other - A Comprehensive Guide

 These imbalances can lead to symptoms like thyroid goiters, fatigue, acne, and headaches, with risk factors such as genetics, a sedentary lifestyle, and aging playing a part.
 If left unaddressed, hormonal weight gain can escalate to severe health risks including type 2 diabetes, infertility, mood disturbances, and certain cancers.

 Want to learn more about your hormones?
-Contact our office to see if hormone correction is right for you.

 Cortisol: The Stress Hormone and Weight Gain